Light-induced spin-polarized desorption of Rb atoms from Co surfaces

-The spin polarizations of desorbed atoms were estimated by comparison of $I_{\rm des,\sigma +}$ and $I_{\rm des,\sigma -}$ data obtained using left ($\sigma^+$) and right($\sigma^-$) circularly polarized probe light, respectively.
-Figure \ref{fig:polarization}(c) shows the time evolution of $I_{\rm des,\sigma +}/I_{\rm des,\sigma -}$ after $1.0\times 10^4$ s, at which point the desorption intensity became sufficiently large to yield reliable values.
-For each datum, $I_{\rm des,\sigma +}/I_{\rm des,\sigma -}$ was calculated using information from $2\times 10^4$ UV laser shots.
-The black points are those for a (control) MgO(110) substrate (without the Co thin film) obtained under the same conditions except that the UV laser fluence was 97.5 mJ/cm$^2$.
-The obtained $I_{\rm des,\sigma +}/I_{\rm des,\sigma -}$ for the Co/MgO samples deviated from unity, and the direction of deviation varied with changing the magnetization direction of the sample.
-For the pure MgO substrate, the deviation in $I_{\rm des,\sigma +}/I_{\rm des,\sigma -}$ from unity was within the range of experimental uncertainty.
-This ensured that the results are reliable.
-However, in order to demonstrate that the deviation of $I_{\rm des,\sigma +}/I_{\rm des,\sigma -}$ from unity represents the spin polarization of the desorbed atoms, it is also necessary to rule out the influence of the stray magnetic field from the sample.
+In order to demonstrate that the deviation of $I_{\rm des,\sigma +}/I_{\rm des,\sigma -}$ from unity represents the spin polarization of the desorbed atoms, it is also necessary to rule out the influence of the stray magnetic field from the sample.
 The Zeeman splitting induced by the stray magnetic field may lead to selective excitation of a particular magnetic sublevel by the probe light.
 This may also result in a deviation in $I_{\rm des,\sigma +}/I_{\rm des,\sigma -}$ from unity\cite{budker2002}.
 If the edge of the sample is regarded as a line-shaped magnetic pole, the magnitude of the stray magnetic field at the position of the probe light is approximated by the following equation.